gotchoices/appeus/agent-rules/consolidations.md

 ## Purpose

-Consolidations gather facts from stories into per-screen summaries.
+Consolidations are the **translator layer**: gather facts from stories/specs into a programmer-facing digest (implementation mapping) with dependency metadata.
 They are **regenerable** — human specs take precedence.

 ## Paths